Q456lm/sprint1/README.md

   - *What happens*: Running `python game.py` without Pygame installed raises an `ImportError`.
   - *Severity*: High for first‑time setup, but fixed by installing Pygame (`pip install pygame`).

-- **[Bug 2]: No explicit “You escaped” end screen yet**
-  - *What happens*: Even after solving puzzles, the game doesn’t switch to a final win screen; the player just returns to the hub.
-  - *Severity*: Medium; core puzzles work but narrative payoff is incomplete.

 #### Incomplete Features
 - **Final Escape Sequence** — Planned: when `power_restored`, `herd_secret_known`, and `slip_repaired` are all true, trigger a Slip‑Drive escape scene and credits.